currentspace/vibe/docs/ARCHITECTURE.md

 ## Overview

-Vibe is a modern web application built with a microservices architecture, designed to support real-time WebRTC communication.
-The project follows a monorepo structure using pnpm workspaces, enabling efficient code sharing and dependency management.
+Vibe is a modern WebRTC video chat application built with a modular monorepo architecture using pnpm workspaces.
+The system is designed for real-time peer-to-peer communication with a scalable signaling infrastructure and reusable component library.

 ## System Architecture